New students must submit proof of COVID-19 vaccination by July 15 in order to register for classes.

 Other groups—open to all—also work to foster cultural awareness and the embrace of diversity on campus.
 These include:

 Education has in general become more and more specialized; yet there has never been a more urgent need for people who have a sense of the "big picture": the way disciplines reflect and illuminate one another; the way seemingly disparate problems are actually related; the way science and math impact our daily lives.

 The genius of liberal education is its special focus on this big picture—on preparing doctors who can see the cultural dimension of healing; economists who understand the social impact of their theories.
 People who can see and make meaningful connections can assess options with far greater clarity, and thus are freer to make wise (and, ideally, ethical) choices.
 For many great thinkers, there is no better definition of freedom—freedom fostered above all by a liberal education.

-Whittier College's co-curricular programs—including Residential Life, Faculty Masters Program, the Cultural Center, College athletics, and various clubs and organizations—are designed to foster connection-making in the broadest possible sense: by helping to build community, by fostering communication, and by sponsoring programs that promote cultural awareness.
+Whittier College's co-curricular programs—including Residential Life, Faculty-in-Residence Program, the Office of Equity and Inclusion, College athletics, and various clubs and organizations—are designed to foster connection-making in the broadest possible sense: by helping to build community, by fostering communication, and by sponsoring programs that promote cultural awareness.

 They also build explicit connections to classroom learning by co-sponsoring with faculty such events as

 Because these programs often serve a variety of courses, they also underscore the connection between disciplines—the interdisciplinary nature of knowledge—as well as the connections between academic life and life "in the real world."